umee-network/umee/docs/architecture/ADR-005-liquidation.md

 Liquidation will require one message type `MsgLiquidate`, one per-token parameter `LiquidationIncentive`, and two global parameters `MinimumCloseFactor` and `CompleteLiquidationThreshold`.

-There is no event type for when a borrower becomes a valid liquidation target, nor a list of valid targets stored in the module.
-Liquidators will have to use an off-chain tool to query their nodes periodically.
+The blockchain doesn't issue any event to signal that a borrow position can be liquidated, nor provide a list of valid targets.
+Liquidators will have to use an off-chain tools to query their nodes periodically.

 ## Detailed Design

-A function `IsLiquidationEligible(borrowerAddr)` can be created to determine if a borrower is currently exceeding their borrow limit.
-Any liquidation attempt against a borrower not over their limit will fail.
+We don't provide a function that checks if a given borrower can be liquidated to avoid spamming an app with periodical queries.
+Any liquidation attempt against a borrower not eligible for liquidation will fail.

+A borrow position is represented by a pair `(borrower_address, coin)`, where borrower address is an entity requesting a loan.

 A borrower's total borrowed value (expressed in USD) can be computed from their total borrowed tokens and the `x/oracle` price oracle module.